VA Refinance to Save Money

 One of the most tried and true ways to save money as a veteran homeowner is through a VA refinance.
 Refinancing is the process of changing or adjusting your mortgage in order to get a lower interest rate or a different payment plan.
 According to Fannie May and Freddie Mac, American homeowners, on average, stay in their mortgage plan for just 3 to 5 years.
 This means Americans are refinancing approximately 6 to 10 times during the life of their loan.
 This doesn’t necessarily mean they’re selling their homes; they’re simply changing the way they pay for them.

 Why Refinance Your VA Home Loan?

 Refinancing leads to lower interest rates, a shorter loan life, some extra money for home improvements, and new terms that are better suited to your unique situation as a homeowner.
-In short, it’s for you: if you feel like your current mortgage plan isn’t working out, refinancing can help you move things around and make the process of owning a home more realistic and more manageable.
+In short, it’s for you: if you feel like your current mortgage plan isn’t working out, refinancing can help you move things around and make the process of owning a home more realistic and manageable.

 The VA home loan refinance process is faster and more efficient than conventional refinancing.
 The VA generally offers a wider variety of refinancing options, fewer restrictive factors, and greater flexibility.
-Best of all, many refinance loans come with a VA guarantee, a guarantee that the refinancing will ultimately save you money and be beneficial.
+Best of all, many refinance loans come with a guarantee that ensures the refinancing will ultimately save you money and be beneficial.
 In other words, with every refinance, our lenders follow various VA requirements that ensure the new loan changes your mortgage plan for the better.

 Since there are many different options available when it comes to refinancing, you’ll want to figure out which is the best for you.
 Even if you qualify for many, there is probably one better suited to your needs than another.
 Different lenders may also suggest different loans, so make sure your lender knows your individual situation well enough to make the best suggestions.